uwplse/Cassius/AEC.md

 These tests can be examined and automatically rerun.

-This artifact also includes the 5 web sites discussed in §5.2, and includes scripts to run acceptance, verification, debugging, and synthesis tasks for each web site.
+This artifact also includes the 5 web sites discussed in §5.2, and describes how to run acceptance, verification, debugging, and synthesis tasks for each web site.

 This artifact does not include a formalization of CSS without the